mailprak/cortex/README.md

 	    title="Cortex" width="150" height="150" />

 <p>
-A simple infrastructure debug orchestrator to bring your thoughts into discrete steps and tying them all together to effectively find or resolve issues.
+A simple infrastructure debug orchestrator to bring your thoughts into discrete steps and tie them all together to effectively find or resolve issues.
 </p>

 # Motivation
-We all have nuances in how we debug issues and somehow we tend to think its an art.
-The aim with cortex is to bring some science and automation into how we debug infrastructural problems.The main task cortex tries to solve is bring some structure to the art and provide an easier way to mimic your thought process so that its easier to share with others and not having to ponder "What did I do 2 weeks ago".
-The hope with this tool is that it would help the SRE to think in discrete steps that could then be collated, reused and executed in different ways which would help not just in expressing the tasks better, but also become primers for the juniors in the team to learn the different ways to debug
+We all have nuances in how we debug issues and somehow we tend to think it's an art.
+The aim with cortex is to bring some science and automation into how we debug infrastructure problems.
+The main task cortex tries to solve is bring some structure to the art and provide an easier way to mimic your thought process so that it's easier to share with others and not having to ponder "What did I do 2 weeks ago".
+The hope with this tool is that it would help the SRE to think in discrete steps that could then be collated, reused and executed in different ways which would help not just in expressing the tasks better, but also become primers for the juniors in the team to learn the different ways to debug.

 # How does cortex work?
 Cortex works on the following principles: